Bridgeton Housing Authority

-Bridgeton Housing Authority is a Public Housing Agency in Bridgeton, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 21st, 2019, Bridgeton Housing Authority has 1 waiting lists that are open now or opening soon.
+Bridgeton Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 19th, 2021, Bridgeton Housing Authority has 1 waiting lists that are open now or opening soon.

 Bridgeton Housing Authority serves Bridgeton.